CliMT/climt/docs/component_types.rst

 don't play well with :py:class:`~sympl.Stepper` components which modify model state in grid space.

-To account for this diversity of model components, CliMT introduces two additional entities: :py:class:`ClimtImplicitPrognostic` which subclasses :py:class:`~sympl.TendencyComponent` and :py:class:`~ClimtSpectralDynamicalCore`, which subclasses :py:class:`~sympl.PrognosticStepper`.
+To account for this diversity of model components, CliMT introduces two additional entities: :py:class:`ClimtImplicitPrognostic` which subclasses :py:class:`~sympl.TendencyComponent` and :py:class:`~ClimtSpectralDynamicalCore`, which subclasses :py:class:`~sympl.TendencyStepper`.
 The awkward name :py:class:`ImplicitTendencyComponent` mirrors the awkwardness of the way in which convection schemes are constructed.
 Ideally, those parts of a convection scheme which require the model time step and those that do not should live in separate components; until someone writes such a scheme, :py:class:`ClimtImplicitPrognostic` is here to stay!

-:py:class:`ClimtSpectralDynamicalCore` is a generalisation of the standard :py:class:`~sympl.PrognosticStepper` in that it allows you to assign Prognostics after object initialisation and it can function without any Prognostics at all (just adiabatic stepping forward of the primitive equations).
+:py:class:`ClimtSpectralDynamicalCore` is a generalisation of the standard :py:class:`~sympl.TendencyStepper` in that it allows you to assign Prognostics after object initialisation and it can function without any Prognostics at all (just adiabatic stepping forward of the primitive equations).